meetoseh/backend/docs/db/courses.md

   Ex: "Mindfulness expert Dylan Werner teaches you how to incorporate meditation into your everyday life to improve your health and happiness with his one-minute a day, habit building course."
+- `instructor_id (integer not null references instructors(id) on delete restrict)`: The instructor who is the face of the course.
+This is the person who is shown in the course listing and on the course page.
 - `background_image_file_id (integer null references image_files(id) on delete set null)`:
   The full-bleed background image for the course.
 If null, the frontend falls back to a generic background image.